-Do remember, this step is required only in need, as most of auto-installer script create and associate database automatically.
-For example, when you will install WordPress on bluehost using this tutorial, it will automatically create database for you.
+Do remember, this step is required only in need, as most of the auto-installer script create and associate database automatically.
+For example, when you will install WordPress on Bluehost using this tutorial, it will automatically create a database for you.

 Here is step by step process:

 - Login to your Bluehost Account